fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-chart.md

 Now view the page in a browser, an interactive Column 2D chart is rendered, showing monthly revenues for Harry's SuperMart similar to the live chart at the top of this page.
 Try rolling over the columns to see the tooltips, or refresh the page to see the chart animating again.

 The best part about this chart is that it provides the same experience across mobile devices like iPhones, iPads, Android devices, and older browsers like IE6, including all the interactivity.
-FusionCharts Suite XT does all the hard work for you, so that you can focus on building your application!
+FusionCharts Suite XT does all the hard work for you so that you can focus on building your application!

 ## Problem rendering the chart?

-In case something went wrong and you are unable to see the chart, check for the following:
+In case something went wrong, and you are unable to see the chart, check for the following:

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.

 * If the chart does not show up at all, but there are no JavaScript errors, check if the FusionCharts Suite XT JavaScript library has loaded correctly.
 You can use developer tools within your browser to see if `fusioncharts.js` was loaded.
-Check if the path to `fusioncharts.js` file is correct, and whether the file exists in that location.
+Check if the path to `fusioncharts.js` file is correct and whether the file exists in that location.

 * If you get a **Loading Data** or **Error in loading data** message, check whether your JSON data structure is correct, or there are conflicts related to quotation marks in your code.

 Click here for more information on [Troubleshooting](https://www.fusioncharts.com/dev/troubleshooting/debugger.html).

-Now that Harry can monitor his monthly revenues using this interactive chart, let's build a gauge to show him the customer satisfaction score in the next section.
+Now that Harry can monitor his monthly revenues using this interactive charts let's build a gauge to show him the customer satisfaction score in the next section.